The old post office of Ghent

-The old post office is located near the wold famous 'Korenmarkt' and 'Graslei' and next to the St. Michiels church.
-The eclectic style building was built between 1898 and 1910.
+The old post office is located near the world-famous 'Korenmarkt' and 'Graslei' and next to the St. Michiels church.
+The eclectic-style building was built between 1898 and 1910.
 It was designed by architect 'Louis Cloquet' in collaboration with 'Stéphane Mortier' for the 1913 World Exhibition.

-The facades of the building are decorated with different statues and coat of arms, representing Belgium, Flanders, Wallonia, the at that time 9 provinces and the 23 European heads of state.
+The facades of the building are decorated with different statues and coats of arms, representing Belgium, Flanders, Wallonia, the at that time 9 provinces, and the 23 European heads of state.
 There are about 100 statues in total.
 The post pigeons painted on the walls still refer to the original function of the building.
-The clock tower is about 51 meter high.
+The clock tower is about 51 meters high.

 In 1998 the building was sold by the Belgian Post.
 The first intention was to rebuild the post office into a small shopping center with apartments above it.
 The project failed but by the end of 2017, the historical building will be turned into a luxury hotel.